-Although the modern times and values have replaced the more traditional expressions of the past centuries, Dragobete remains one of the most authentic Romanian traditions and a good reminder of the ultimate need of love in our lives.
+Although modern times and values have replaced these old practices, Dragobete remains one of the most authentic Romanian traditions and a good reminder of the ultimate need for love in our lives.